Snapstromegon/hoeser.dev/src/blog/2022-10-20-nativewapp.md

 CORS proxies inject those headers for you.
 This works, because CORS checks only happen in the browser and any server side application can just ignore them / they don't apply.
 So what I did is essentially requesting a different service, which in turn requested data from the original API and routed the response back to me with CORS headers.

-There are many CORS proxies out there and some are even free and you can also host them yourselves.
+There are many CORS proxies out there and some are even free and you can also host them yourselve.
 For simplicity I just used [allorigins.win] because it's free and was the first working one I've found.

 :::sidenote
 **Remember:** be a nice player on the web, especially when you use free APIs that are not yours!